lpacher/phd/labs/lab0/README.md

 Windows 7 and Windows 10 systems.
 Some commands from other installations showed in the past different behaviours from version 7 to version 10.

-Download and extract the `.zip` file in some meaningful place on you machine.
+Download and extract the `.zip` file in some meaningful place on your machine.
-Once the extraction process is completed you will find all Linux executables in the `GnuWin/bin` directory.
+Once the extraction process is completed you will find all Linux executables in the `GnuWin\bin` directory.

-In order to invoke these executables from the Windows _Command Prompt_ we have to update the search path to include in the `PATH` environment variable also the `GnuWin/bin` directory.
+In order to invoke these executables from the Windows _Command Prompt_ we have to update the search path to include in the `PATH` environment variable also the `GnuWin\bin` directory.

 Please **add and customize** the following code to the `login.bat` :